 This is important as you want to see your users coming back.
 It stores information about a user and their booking history, allows them to create wish-lists, choose a language, currency, and more.
 It’s a place for personalized offers and discounts based on the data collected from the profile.

 Most hotel booking sites practice free cancellation policy extending up until the last day.
 This policy is attractive to users, practically a deal-breaker.
 It’s good to know you can always change your mind (free of charge) and rebook till the last 24 hours.
 But it can cause complications to OTAs and hotel owners, since most cancellations are done a day or two before the due date.
 And so the occupancy data is hugely inflated.
 Luckily, most hoteliers have an anti-cancellation strategy in place.

 While core functionality is a must, other features are not necessarily bells and whistles.
 Even though flight and hotel booking is just one milestone in an entire user journey, make it a remarkable and memorable one.
 After all, today’s travel is about creating unique user experiences throughout the journey.
 How would you keep your users engaged once the bookings are done?
 Deloitte stresses the need to explore the power of adjacent spaces.
 Many travelers would prefer to have a one-stop app for planning, booking, and in-destination navigation.
 Nice-to-have features are about pre- and post-booking customer satisfaction.

-Similarly to personalized recommendations on Netflix and YouTube, online hotel booking providers tailor recommendation based on users’ previous searches.
+Similarly to personalized recommendations on Netflix and YouTube, online hotel booking providers tailor recommendations based on users’ previous searches.
 For example, Booking.com offers alternative destinations, while TripAdvisor has added ‘Just for You’ personalized hotel recommendations.
-You may also offer alternative dates or routes, airfare and car rental deals, local events and attractions.
+You may also offer alternative dates or routes, airfare and car rental deals, local events, and attractions.
 As more personal data is accrued, the algorithm can produce tremendous results.